rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  So the Israeli military said that it was trying to secure the convoy and it had tanks nearby
 *  to make sure that the convoy reached the area.
 *  And it did acknowledge that its troops had opened fire at the crowd.
-*  But they said that they opened fire when a violent crowd or a violent mob approached
+*  They said that they opened fire when a violent crowd or a violent mob approached their troops
-*  their troops and endangered their lives.
+*  and endangered their lives.
 *  And they said the shots that were fired weren't really the reason why so many people died.
 *  But the reason that so many people died was because in the chaos of all of it, they trampled
 *  each other and many had died from suffocation or trampling and also that the trucks had
 *  run over some of the people who were trying to run away.
 *  Oh, God.
 *  So the Israelis don't deny actually shooting, but they say it was more about controlling
-*  the crowd kind of as warning shots type thing and that this was not the way people actually died.
+*  the crowd kind of as warning shots type thing and that this was not the way people actually
+*  died.
-*  They say the way people actually died was suffocation or being crushed by the aid trucks themselves.
+*  They say the way people actually died was suffocation or being crushed by the aid trucks
+*  themselves.
 *  Right.
 *  And what did the Gazan health authorities say?
 *  So the Gazan health authorities have actually been calling this the Flower Massacre or the
 *  Massacre of the Hungry Stomachs because what they're saying is that Israeli forces fired
-*  at a crowd of hungry and desperate people who are waiting for aid and witnesses and
+*  at a crowd of hungry and desperate people who are waiting for aid.
-*  Palestinians who were there have said that although some people were trampled and possibly
+*  And witnesses and Palestinians who were there have said that although some people were trampled
-*  run over by the trucks, that was not the main reason for the high death toll.
+*  and possibly run over by the trucks, that was not the main reason for the high death
+*  toll.
 *  Most of the people who were injured or killed were injured and killed by Israeli fire.
 *  So the Gazan health authorities are essentially saying this was a massacre by Israel.
 *  Right.